 Attendance.
 Although not built into the course requirements, regular attendance is strongly recommended and the best guarantee of succeeding in the class.
 Regular attendance will better ensure that you engage in and properly absorb readings and lecture material.
 Much of the test material will come from lectures and discussions not fully represented by posted lecture slides.
 If you do attend a class meeting, it will be assumed you are prepared to participate.
 If you miss a class meeting, you will still be responsible for all course content and logistical information covered during the class.
 Class will begin and end promptly, so please be on time.
+For details on UF Attendance Policies, see https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

 Film screenings.
-The course will likely feature two evening film screenings (tentatively scheduled for Friday, Jan.
-20th and Friday, March 31st), both around 5 p.m.
+The course will likely feature two evening film screenings (tentatively scheduled for Fri., Jan.
+26th and Fri., Apr.
+6th), both around 5 p.m.
 If you are unable to attend a screening, you must find an alternative means of watching the film prior to the class meeting during which it will be discussed.
 Both films will be available on reserve at Smathers Library West.